ogbidaniel/ogbidaniel/README.md

-## Hello, I'm Daniel Ogbuigwe 👋

-Welcome to my GitHub profile!
-I'm a passionate engineer and developer with a strong background in both mechanical engineering and computer science.
-Currently, I’m focused on learning solutions in sports computer vision and parallel computing.
+## How fa,

+My name is Daniel Ogbuigwe but you can call me Ogbi.
+I'm in love with science, technology and mathematics.
+I often work with Python (data analysis and machine learning) but I enjoy building games, apps and learning.

 ### 🔭 Currently Working On:
 - Opening access to my custom Speech Recognition model for the Ika language.
 - Creating a research platform for university students in Nigeria.
+- Breast Cancer Recurrence prediction and Cervical Cancer prediction
 ### 🌱 Learning:
-- Advanced techniques in memory programming and parallel computing.
+- C++ for game development.
 - Enhancing my proficiency in C++ for high-performance computing and GPU programming.
 - Mathematical foundations (Linear Algebra) for and computer science.

 ### 👯 Looking to Collaborate On:
-- Projects related to Fine tuning custom models, computer vision for sports and entertainment, building web applications.
+- Projects related to Fine tuning custom models, computer vision for sports and entertainment, building web applications using Python.

 ### 🤔 Seeking Help With:
 - Running models locally, beginner CUDA programming, GPUs and computer graphics.